hetalang/heta-compiler/cli-references.md

 | options.metaDir | string | --meta-dir | meta | If `options.debug` is set as `true` this option changes the target directory for meta files. |
 | export | object[] | -e, --export | `[]` | List of export formats to run divided by colon.
 Each component includes `format` option and optional settings. see more details in [export-formats](./export-formats.md). |

-Using neither declaration file nor CLI options is equivalent to the following declaration:
+Using neither declaration file nor CLI options is equivalent to the following declaration file:
 ```json
 {
     "builderVersion": "<current buider version>",